IP Tunneling

 Section titled “Relay Mode (both nodes behind NAT)”Use when both edge nodes are behind NAT firewalls and cannot accept inbound connections.
 Traffic flows through a bilbycast-relay server deployed on a public cloud instance.

-- Both edges connect outbound to the relay via QUIC
+- Both edges connect outbound to the relay.

-- All traffic is encrypted with TLS 1.3
+- All traffic is encrypted end-to-end between the edges.

 When to use: Most remote production scenarios where both venue and hub networks use NAT.